Pretraining Data Detection for Large Language Models: A Divergence-based Calibration Method

 \section{Acknowledgements}

-This work was funded by the National Natural Science Foundation of China (NSFC) under Grants No. 62472408 and 62372431, the Strategic Priority Research Program of the CAS under Grants No. XDB0680102, XDB0680301, the National Key Research and Development Program of China under Grants No. 2023YFA1011602 and 2021QY1701, the Youth Innovation Promotion Association CAS under Grants No. 2021100, the Lenovo-CAS Joint Lab Youth Scientist Project, and the project under Grants No. JCKY2022130C039.
-This work was also (partially) funded by the Hybrid Intelligence Center, a 10-year program funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organisation for Scientific Research, https://hybrid-intelligence-centre.nl, project LESSEN with project number NWA.1389.20.183 of the research program NWA ORC 2020/21, which is (partly) financed by the Dutch Research Council (NWO), and the FINDHR (Fairness and Intersectional NonDiscrimination in Human Recommendation) project that received funding from the European Union’s Horizon Europe research and innovation program under grant agreement No 101070212.
-All content represents the opinion of the authors, which is not necessarily shared or endorsed by their respective employers and/or sponsors.
+This work was funded by the National Natural Science Foundation of China (NSFC) under Grants No. 62472408 and 62372431, the Strategic Priority Research Program of the CAS under Grants No. XDB0680102 and XDB0680301, the National Key Research and Development Program of China under Grants No. 2023YFA1011602 and 2021QY1701, the Youth Innovation Promotion Association CAS under Grants No. 2021100, the Lenovo-CAS Joint Lab Youth Scientist Project, and the project under Grants No. JCKY2022130C039.
+This work was also (partially) funded by the Dutch Research Council (NWO), under project numbers 024.004.022, NWA.1389.20.\-183, and KICH3.LTP.20.006, and the European Union's Horizon Europe program under grant agreement No 101070212.All content represents the opinion of the authors, which is not necessarily shared or endorsed by their respective employers and/or sponsors.